gravitational/teleport/docs/4.3/admin-guide.md

      or [Authy](https://www.authy.com/) or any other TOTP client.

   + `u2f` implements [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor)
     standard for utilizing hardware (USB) keys for second factor.
+You can use [YubiKeys](https://www.yubico.com/), [solokeys](https://solokeys.com/) or any other hardware token.

   + `off` turns off second factor authentication.